crystalsolenoid/accordion_task/README.md

 - Press `p` to pause.
 Optionally, type a message before pressing `enter` to unpause to put it in the routine log.
 - Press `i` to insert a task directly after the current task.
 - Press `a` to append a task to the end of the routine.
-- When creating a new task, press `esc` to cancel or `enter` to submit.
+- When creating a new task by either insert or append, press `esc` to cancel or `enter` to submit.
+After the name of the task and a space, a time may be specified like `12m30s`.
 - Press `d` to toggle the debug panel.
 - Press `q` to quit.